nithin-gunamgari/nithin-gunamgari.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 categories: Vrep Python
 ---
 <img src="/assets/featured.gif" alt="path" align="center" style="height: 400px; width:400px;"/>
 This project programed the youBot mobile manipulator to pick and place a block.
+Simulated the manipulation of KUKA youbot's trajectory to pick and place objects in V-Rep. Implemented closed loop PI control to correct initial and odometry error.

 The project includes: